Anbeeld/ACAI/docs/analysis.md

 It does not simply make all diplomacy harsher, and it does not override every diplomatic opinion key; for example, `opinion_federation_associate` is not redefined here.

-The overall result is closer to:

-- less relationship momentum
-- more strategic recalculation
-- more geographically local tension
-- more coalition-building from current interests rather than old sentimental ties
+The overall result: diplomatic relationships carry less momentum from old treaties, border friction and threat decay faster but hit harder while they last, and pacts form around current strategic alignment — shared rivals, shared threats, relative fleet strength — rather than accumulated goodwill.

 ## 18. Static data override layer